The Word of

 Bible: initial verbal

-Prior to being written down, the pre-Christian
+Prior to being written down by Jews, the pre-Christian

 (Old Testament) content of The Word was passed on generation to generation by